axibase/atsd/rule-engine/logging.md

 ![](./images/logging-loggers.png)

-File loggers are disabled by default.
-To start writing alert information to files, select the logger from `Log to File` drop-down list and enable required `On Open`, `On Repeat`, `On Cancel` message templates.
+File logging is disabled by default.
+To enable file logging, select one of the loggers in the **Log to File** drop-down list, customize the message text, and enable `On Open`, `On Repeat`, `On Cancel` triggers.

 ## Default File Logger